innovativeenterprises/innovative-enterprises/docs/INNOVATIVE_ENTERPRISES_Story.md

-# The innovative-enterprises Story: A Playbook for Building an AI-Powered Ecosystem
+# The INNOVATIVE ENTERPRISES Story: A Playbook for Building an AI-Powered Ecosystem

 **Version:** 1.0
 **Date:** 2024-08-05